7oolguy/7oolguy/README.md

 Software Engineer
 -----------------

-My programming journey began in middle school, sparked by creating an AI project in Python that learned to communicate, earning top marks and igniting my passion for coding.
-Over the years, I've mastered JavaScript, HTML, CSS, C, C++, C#, Lua, and delved into mobile app development with Dart and Flutter, crafting three applications and working on more.
+My programming journey began not so long ago, sparked by creating an AI project in Python that learned to communicate, earning top marks and igniting my passion for coding.
+Over the years, I've mastered JavaScript, HTML, CSS, C, JAVA, C#, JavaScript, Python and .NET.
+Delved into Software development starting with Dart and Flutter for mobile apps, crafting three applications and working on more.
 Future goals?
-Evolving as a software engineer and establishing my own software company.
+Evolving as a software engineer.
 I'm exploring diverse technologies to broaden my skill set and contribute innovative solutions in software development.
 Problem-solving approach?
 I visualize challenges on paper, dissect their logical components, and thrive in collaborative team environments, valuing diverse perspectives for optimal outcomes.

 * 🌍  I'm based in São Paulo - Brazil
 * 🖥️  See my portfolio at [I am currently working on it](http://notfound.com)
 * ✉️  You can contact me at [yansilva.work@gmail.com](mailto:yansilva.work@gmail.com)
 * 🚀  I'm currently working on [A app for people that need to work](http://github.com/7oolguy/MarkServApp)
-* 🧠  I'm learning Angular, Flutter, Next.js
+* 🧠  I'm learning .NET, Java, Python
 * ⚡  I am Batman

 ### Skills